Requirements & Best Practices

 Featured SafetyConnection Topics

-Effective January 1, 2017, OSHA will revise its requirements for recording and submitting records of workplace injuries and illnesses.
-These revisions will require that some recorded information be submitted to OSHA electronically.
-This SafetyConnection will summarize important changes you will need to be aware of for next year.
+Effective January 1, 2017, OSHA revised its requirements for recording and submitting records of workplace injuries and illnesses.
+This SafetyConnection covers the important changes you should be aware of and resources learn more about OSHA regulations.